Silicone Hydrogel Contact Lenses explained

 Silicone hydrogel materials have also enabled contact lens manufacturers to create a wider variety of lens designs while enabling a healthy amount of oxygen to reach the cornea for safe and comfortable daily or continuous wear.

 What Are The Disadvantages Of Silicone Hydrogel Contact Lenses?

 Silicone hydrogel lenses have not solved contact lens discomfort problems altogether, and, in fact, some people may experience more lens awareness when wearing silicone hydrogel lenses than when wearing regular hydrogel lenses.
 Silicone itself is hydrophobic i.e. does not bind well with water, so silicone in a lens can result in being more aware, not less, of their contact lenses.

-Manufacturers have overcome this problem by introducing various moisturizing ingredients into the contact lens to increase the comfort levels or in the case of Alcon's Dailies Total One, created a three layer lens, with a silicone core of 33% water content that allows maximum oxygen transmission through the lens, sandwiched between a ultrasoft, high water content (> 80%) surface gel which provides exceptional comfort.
+Manufacturers have overcome this problem by introducing various moisturizing ingredients into the contact lens to increase comfort levels or in the case of Alcon's Dailies Total One, creating a three layer lens, with a silicone core of 33% water content that allows maximum oxygen transmission through the lens, sandwiched between an ultrasoft, high water content (> 80%) surface gel which provides exceptional comfort.

 Some studies have shown that silicone hydrogel lenses are more prone to certain types of contact lens deposits, than regular hydrogel lenses, and some contact lens solutions may be less effective on silicone hydrogel lenses than they are on regular soft lenses causing an increased risk of inflammation and corneal infection (microbial keratitis).
 Once again manufacturers have worked hard to introduce materials to their lenses that minimise surface deposits.
 For example Crystal Comfort is a silicone lens which incorporates a state of the art surface coating that offers a unique wearing experience so that the lenses have a silky feel all day.